GramuByto/GodotSimpleEventSystem/README.md

 ![image](https://github.com/user-attachments/assets/e60daf53-e5c5-4708-a9a3-9a203c840718)

 Checking the `Is Dynamic` boolean will make the function dynamic and hide the `Args` array from the inspector.
-When the function is dynamic, it will take the value that is passed on the function or signal called.
+Dynamic functions will take the value that is passed on the function or signal called instead of the values in the Args array.

 ![image](https://github.com/user-attachments/assets/dade42b8-fa3f-4b27-bb1d-564f746bc963)

-# Calling Events
+# Calling Events via Invoke
 Invoking will call all of the events in order from top to bottom.
 You can call them through script by creating a variable exported as SimpleEvent.
 Using the `invoke()` function, you can pass all the values in the arguments should you wish to make use of dynamic functions.

 ![image](https://github.com/user-attachments/assets/7cced1e3-9ebd-45d5-bcd4-46a5c192101e)

+# Calling Events via Signals
-To use signals instead, reference any Nodes or Resources from the inspector.
+Reference any Nodes or Resources from the inspector.

 ![image](https://github.com/user-attachments/assets/abd6edf3-3acc-4f33-b790-3273fdf8e744)